GrahamDumpleton/mod_wsgi/docs/user-guides/debugging-techniques.rst

         return [output]

-    from paste.exceptions.errormiddleware import ErrorMiddleware
+    from werkzeug.debug import DebuggedApplication
-    application = ErrorMiddleware(application, debug=True)
+    application = DebuggedApplication(application, evalex=True)

-In addition to displaying information about the Python exception that has occurred and the stack traceback, this middleware component will also output information about the WSGI environment such that you can see what was being passed to the WSGI application.
-This can be useful if the cause of any problem was unexpected values passed in the headers of the HTTP request.
+This wraps the application so that any uncaught exception produces an interactive traceback in the browser, with clickable frames and an inline Python REPL bound to the selected frame's locals when ``evalex=True``.

-Note that error catching middleware is of absolutely no use for trying to capture and display in the browser any errors that occur at global scope within the WSGI application script when it is being imported.
-Details of any such errors occurring at this point will only be captured in the Apache error log files.
-As much as possible you should avoid performing complicated tasks when the WSGI application script file is being imported, instead you should only trigger such actions the first time a request is received.
-By doing this you will be able to capture errors in such initialisation code with the error catching middleware.
+Note that error-catching middleware is of no use for capturing errors that occur at global scope when the WSGI application script is being imported.
+Details of those errors will only be captured in the Apache error log.
+As much as possible you should avoid performing complicated tasks at import time and defer such actions to the first request instead, so that error-catching middleware can capture them.

-Also note that the debug mode whereby details are displayed in the browser should only be used during development and not in a production system.
-This is because details which are displayed may be of use to anyone who may wish to compromise your site.
+Debug mode of any of the options above must only be used during development and never in production.
+The traceback page exposes source code, locals, and (with ``evalex=True``) an arbitrary Python REPL — anyone who can hit the URL can run code in your application process.

 Python Interactive Debugger
 ---------------------------